PatrickMaiyer/Portapack_Wiki/Recon.md

 # Matching modes
 ## Continuous
-* measurement is done in lock_duration msecs
+* measurement is done in lock_wait msecs
-* at each lock loop if the mean db is > squelch, it's a match
+* at each loop if the mean db is > squelch, it's a lock
-* it needs nb_match consecutive match to have a lock
+* in that mode you need consecutive nb_locks to match a frequency
-* if the lock_duration is too low according to your settings it's going to be coloured yellow / red
+* if the lock_wait is too low according to your settings it's going to be coloured yellow / red
-* it's quicker because we do not wait lock_duration to get nb_match.
+* it's quicker because we do not wait lock_wait to get nb_locks, it's matching as soon as the counter is reached.
 It can also miss signals since it's rigorous

 ## Sparse
-* measurement is done in lock_duration msecs
+* measurement is done in lock_wait msecs
-* at each lock loop if the mean db is > squelch, it's a match
+* at each loop if the mean db is > squelch, it's a lock
-* we need nb_match during  before lock_duration expires
+* we need nb_locks before lock_wait expires, but we can have some that are not matching, the lock_count is kept until nb_locks or the timer is set
-* it may take longer: any first match is going to trigger a delay of lock_duration, which wait until it reach 0 or nb_match is reached
+* it may take longer: any first match is going to trigger a delay of lock_wait, which wait until it reach 0 or nb_locks is reached.
+It's less sensible to bad reception

 # Frequencies to scan
 The application parses `FREQMAN\RECON.TXT`  by default.
 If you set something else in the OPT menu under input, then the specified file will be used